Summary

 Maintaining contact with biological parents

-This contact helps the child develop their identity and resilience (a key building block in mental health), plus their perception of security and stability.
+When safe and productive to do so, family contact helps the child develop their identity and resilience (a key building block in mental health), plus their perception of security and stability.
 If they’re going to be reunited with their biological parents, continuity of contact paves the way.

 As a foster carer, part of your role will be helping to maintain the child’s significant relationships, such as those with their birth family, foster families, friends, role models and other extended family.